How to create an AWS cluster with SIM

 The following images describe this process:

-The user can select the "Allocate IPs" menu option and choose a number of IPs that wants to reserve for this cluster.
+The user can select the "Allocate IPs" menu option and choose the number of IPs they wish to reserve for this cluster.

 Once the pool of IPs has been allocated, the user can then select the settings